-On this day in 1775, George Washington directs Nicolson Broughton to take command of the first ship in Washington’s navy.
+On this day in 1775, George Washington directs Nicolson Broughton to take command of the first ship in Washington’s Navy.

-After the Hannah, Washington commissioned other, new ships, which also sailed under the Pine Tree flag (pictured).
+After Hannah, Washington commissioned other, new ships, which also sailed under the Pine Tree flag (pictured).
 Altogether, Washington’s Navy captured 55 prizes in about 6 months.
 They provided valuable supplies to the American troops, who were then maintaining a siege of Boston.